Delvecchio (TV series): Schedule

 Delvecchio debuted on September 9, 1976, at 9 p.m.
 Its competition was The Streets of San Francisco on ABC and films on NBC.
 When it moved to 10 p.m. on September 26, 1976, films formed the competition on both networks.
 The change in time and date was planned by Bud Grant, vice president for programming at CBS to "whet people's appetites" by launching the show when the competing programming was weaker.

 Production

+Steven Bochco was a writer/producer on the show, and Michael Kozoll was also a series writer.
+Four years after Delvecchio was cancelled, Boccho and Kozoll created the police drama Hill Street Blues, which featured (amongst many others) Delvecchio regulars Charles Haid, Michael Conrad, and James B. Sikking.

-William Sackheim was the executive producer, and Michael Rhodes was the producer.
+Other writers on the show included Peter S. Fischer, Gy Waldron, and John D. F. Black.
+William Sackheim was the executive producer, and Steven Bochco and Michael Rhodes were the producers.
 Directors were Lou Antonio, Walter Doniger, and Ivan Nagy.
-Steven Bochco wrote for Delvecchio.
 The series was filmed on location in Los Angeles.

 Episodes

 Home media

 One episode of the Delvecchio series (the Feb.
 13, 1977 installment, "Licensed to Kill") was made available on the 2006 DVD release Brilliant But Cancelled TV Dramas, along with an episode each of Gideon Oliver, Johnny Staccato, and Touching Evil.